 (3) DATA 375 was offered for the first time in Spring 2019; hereafter it will be offered every fall and spring semester.

-(4) Students who have completed MATH 313 and MATH/DATA 363 AND are declared SDS majors or minors will receive assistance from the Math Center to enroll in MATH 464 for the 2018-19 and 2019-20 academic years, bypassing the MATH 323 prerequisite.
-Once there are enough SDS majors to support independent courses, we will open new versions with the appropriate prerequisites.
+(4) Students who have completed MATH 313 and MATH/DATA 363 AND are declared SDS majors or minors will receive assistance from the Math Center to enroll in MATH 464, bypassing the MATH 323 prerequisite.
+Once there are enough SDS majors to support independent courses, we plan to open new versions with the appropriate prerequisites.

-(5) DATA 467 will be offered for the first time Fall 2019; hereafter it will be offered every fall semester.
+(5) DATA 467 was offered for the first time Fall 2019; hereafter it will be offered every fall semester.

-(6) DATA 469 will be offered for the first time in Spring 2020; thereafter it will be offered every spring semester.
+(6) DATA 498A was offered for the first time in Spring 2020; hereafter it will be offered every spring semester.

 The SDS major requires one upper-division elective course.
 The current courses that will be accepted toward this requirement are listed below.
 More course options will be added as the program grows; see your academic advisor for details.